MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 ### Publication search schema design goal

 To determine what attributes that need to be indexed, we need to drill into the types of search queries we will process.
-We can brainstorm the query types by going through the search scenario that we want to support:
+We can map out what search queries need to be by supported by going through the search scenarios.
+For this tutorial, we want to enable users to

 - Search by categorical attributes, such as fields of study, author and affiliation.
 - Search by keywords extracted from abstact and title